Identification Design: Motivating Example

 \section{Motivating Example}

-In our causal-inference application, there exist data sets for which partial disclosure incentivizes actions that full disclosure does not.
-A researcher discloses population-level data about the effect of binary treatment $T$ to a decision maker.
-The untreated outcome $Y_{0}$, the treated outcome $Y_{1}$, and the covariate $X$ are binary.
-The researcher observes the true distribution $\mu$ of $(Y,X,T)$ presented in Table 1, treatment is unconfounded, and the assignment mechanism
+A researcher discloses data from an observational study of treatment outcomes to a policymaker.
+The treatment $T$, untreated outcome $Y_{0}$, treated outcome $Y_{1}$, and covariate $X$ are each binary.
+The researcher observes the true joint distribution $\mu$ of $(Y,T,X)$ shown in Table \ref{t1}; the observed outcome $Y$ satisfies the \emph{consistency }assumption $Y=Y_{T}$; the counterfactual outcomes $(Y_{0},Y_{1})$ satisfy the \emph{unconfoundedness }assumption $(Y_{0},Y_{1})\perp T\mid X$; and the assignment mechanism $\mu(T\mid X)$ satisfies the \emph{strict overlap }assumption $0<\mu(T=t\mid X=x)<1$ for all $t,x$.